uDALES/u-dales/docs/udales-getting-started.md

 mkdir -p u-dales/build/release
 pushd u-dales/build/release
 cmake -DNETCDF_DIR=$(nc-config --prefix) -DNETCDF_FORTRAN_DIR=$(nf-config --prefix) -LA ../..
-make -j$(nproc)
+make
 popd
 ```

 where `NETCDF_DIR` and `NETCDF_FORTRAN_DIR` indicates the absolute path to your NetCDF-C and NetCDF-Fortran installation directories.
 Here, we use the utilities `nc-config` and `nf-config` to hint CMake the location of NetCDF, but you can simply pass the absolute path to the NetCDF-C and NetCDF-Fortran manually instead.
+You can compile in parallel mode by passing Make the `j` flag followed by the number of CPU cores to use.
+For exmaple, to compile with 2 cores do `make -j2`.

 ### Build defaults/options